QuantifiedSelfless/quantifiedSelf/README.md

 decrypt the contents of that show.
 If you set `share_threshold` in config to 1, we instead just send out the passphrase to make development easier.
 The `ShowtimeAccessTokens` endpoint will take either multiple `shares` (as we would expect in production) or a `passphrase` option for the dev case.
+Just remember to change the `dev:shares_email` config field in `config.conf` so that you get the e-mail with the passphrase!